 There are two different types of grouping:

-- No temporal - Select No temporal in the Every field to get all the possible combinations of the columns added as arguments.
+- No time-based - Select No time-based grouping in the Every field to get all the possible combinations of the columns added as arguments.
 In the following example we have grouped the data using the Server and OperatingSystem columns as arguments to get all the possible combinations of operating systems and servers.

 applied search operations bar, each one indicating one of the grouping period types:In Devo, groupings use two different time periods to group the data.
 After grouping the data, you will see two different tabs in the